fylgja/fylgja/components/aria-only/README.md

 ## How to use

-Add the class aria-only to any element to visually hide it.
+Add the class `.aria-only` to any element to visually hide it.

 ```html
 <div class="aria-only">Text that is visually hidden</div>